joshith3501/accordion-practice-challenge/README.md

 # FAQ accordion card challenge
 ___

-This is repository is exclusively for practising the FAQ accordion card challenge, which is available on the frontend mentor challenge website
+This repository is exclusively for practising the FAQ accordion card challenge, which is available on the frontend mentor challenge website

 The link to challenge is here (https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam)